gamedev2492/street-riderz/README.md

 ### Step 4: Create client service

-Refer to the instructions found in step 2 of the article <https://aws.amazon.com/blogs/gametech/creating-servers-for-multiplayer-mobile-games-with-amazon-gamelift/> with the following differences:
+Refer to the instructions found in step 2 of the article
+<https://aws.amazon.com/blogs/gametech/creating-servers-for-multiplayer-mobile-games-with-amazon-gamelift/> with the following differences:
     - Call the Lambda ConnectStreetRiderzClient
     - Select node.js Lambda runtime
-    - Set the Lambda IAM role using the rules found in AWS/StreetRiderzClient_LambdaIAMRole.json (this differs from step 15-17, you can skip the action editor and just paste in the json)
+    - Set the Lambda IAM role using the rules found in AWS/StreetRiderzClient_LambdaIAMRole.json
     - Use the Lambda source code found in AWS/StreetRiderzClient_Lambda.js

 ### Step 5: Run the game